 Clinical trials are generally required to support a PMA application and are sometimes required for 510(k) clearance.
 Such trials generally require an investigational device exemption application, or IDE, approved in advance by the FDA for a specified number of patients and study sites, unless the product is deemed a nonsignificant risk device eligible for more abbreviated IDE requirements.
 Clinical trials are subject to extensive monitoring, recordkeeping and reporting requirements.
 Clinical trials must be conducted under the oversight of an institutional review board, or IRB, for the relevant clinical trial sites and must comply with FDA regulations, including but not limited to those relating to good clinical practices.
 To conduct a clinical trial, we also are required to obtain the patients' informed consent in form and substance that complies with both FDA requirements and state and federal privacy and human subject protection regulations.
 We, the FDA or the IRB could suspend a clinical trial at any time for various reasons, including a belief that the risks to study subjects outweigh the anticipated benefits.
 In addition, the commencement or completion of any clinical trial may be delayed or halted for numerous reasons, including, but not limited to patients not enrolling in clinical trials at the rate we expect, patients experiencing adverse side effects, third party contractors failing to perform in accordance with our anticipated schedule or consistent with good clinical practices, inclusive or negative interim trial results or our inability to obtain sufficient quantities of raw materials to produce our products.
-Clinical trials for the velopment costs may increase if we have material delays in clinical trials or if we need to perform more or larger clinical trials than planned.
-If this occurs, our financial results and the commercial prospects for our products may be harmed.
-Even if a trial is completed, the results of clinical testing may not adequately demonstrate the safety and efficacy of the devi
+Clinical trials often take several years to execute.
+The outcome of any trial is uncertain and may have a significant impact on the success of our current and future products and future profits.
+Our development costs may increase if we have material delays in clinical trials or if we need to perform more or larger clinical trials than planned.
+If this occurs, our financial results and the comm